Real news. Real stories. Real voices.

 AP

 Homelessness in Southern Nevada has gone up every year for at least the past decade.
-Last year’s point in time count revealed it to be at a 14-year-high: over 7,900 people.
+Last year’s Point-in-Time count — a census of those living on the street — revealed it to be at a 14-year-high: more than 7,900 people.

 As the region’s unhoused population grows, so do options for local services, but also the potential for controversy.

-The latter is what happened on May 20th, when Clark County officials, Metro officers, and aid workers from HELP of Southern Nevada began a 15-million-dollar effort to clear out and secure a wash close to the Flamingo library.
+Tension bubbled to the surface on May 20th, when Clark County officials, Metro officers, and aid workers from HELP of Southern Nevada began a $15 million effort to clear out and secure a wash close to the Flamingo library.

 Guests: Louis Lacey, director of homeless response teams, HELP of Southern Nevada; Michael Lyle, reporter, Nevada Current; Tick Segerblom, chairman, Clark County Commission